 Super Moist Vegan Banana Bread Muffins

 Lately, I’ve been getting into vegan baking.
 I have to admit, until recently, I associated words like “dry,” “tough,” and “cardboard” with vegan baked goods.
 But as it turns out, leaving out eggs, milk, and butter really doesn’t have to render a recipe tasteless.
-Vegan baking can result in a marvelous outcome – and you don’t even need crazy, exotic ingredients to make it happen.
+Vegan baking can result in a marvelous outcome, like these vegan banana muffins.
+And you don’t even need crazy, exotic ingredients to make it happen!

 I’m interested in vegan baking because, of course, it means no animal products have gone into the recipe.
 And, bonus, that can often mean the result is a bit more healthy than it otherwise might have been.
 And, to be honest?
 I’ve developed this strange trend lately of running out of eggs and/or milk, and the last thing I feel like doing at 6:30 a.m. is running to the grocery store.
 So it’s a great excuse to adapt, and when the outcome is delicious, it’s a win-win.

 Case in point: these Super Moist Vegan Banana Bread Muffins.

 I had overripe bananas in the fruit basket, my toddler was perched in her “box” (a super-awesome FunPod), whisk at the ready, aaaand, crap.
 No eggs.
 So I came up with these, and the whole family was super-pleased with the result.

 My favorite substitute for eggs, thus far, is flaxseed meal.
 Flaxseeds are known for their health benefits – specifically being high in omega-3 fatty acids and fiber.
 While I often use flaxseed meal in my smoothies, I only recently started using them as a substitute for eggs.
 For each egg you replace, just mix one tablespoon flaxseed meal with three tablespoons water, and let it sit for about five minutes.
 That’s it!